 4: Update and Remove

-Up until now you have only inserted documents into our collection.
-Let’s take a look at how you can update and remove them by interacting with the user interface.
+Up until now, you have only inserted documents into our collection.
+Let’s look at how you can update and remove them by interacting with the user interface.

 4.1: Add Checkbox